ntc490/host-setup/README.md

 operate on remote machines, but I have written them for use on localhost.

+### Supported Distros

+These distros should be well supported/tested:

+- Arch
+- Rocky9
+- MacOS via brew

+I don't use these distros as often.
+Use tags to skip things, etc.

+- Ubuntu

 ### Including/Excluding Roles

 You can use Ansible tags to pick one or more items to setup on your